English Composition & Literature

 Does not give concentration credit.
 Practice in writing narration, exposition, argument and persuasion, the critical essay, and the research paper.
 Related readings.
 Class discussion of papers.
 Individual conferences.
 Students enroll in specific seminars.
 Limited enrollment.

 Is it possible to create a sustainable and livable world where equality and human rights are respected?
-What, if any, roles do science and technology play in creating such a world?
-In this section of English 201, we will first consider how 19th and 20th century writers like Nathaniel Hawthorne, Walt Whitman and Aldo Leopold have addressed the practical and ethical issues that arise out of the intersection of technology, nature and society.
-We will then explore through topics like sustainable business models, ecological economics, big data, agribusiness and genetics how contemporary scientists, technology industry leaders, and writers like Jacob Bronowski, Bill Joy, Michael Pollan and Herman Daly continue to grapple with the rapid transformation of our technological existence.
+What roles do science and technology play in creating such a world?
+How can thinking about our experiences in the natural landscape help us to think about our experiences in the technological landscape?
+In this section of English 201, we will first consider how 19th and 20th century writers like Nathaniel Hawthorne, William Wordsworth, E.M.
+Forster, Aldo Leopold and David Bohm have addressed the practical and ethical issues that arise out of the intersection of technology, nature and society.
+We will then explore through topics like sustainable business models, ecological economics, agribusiness, big data, wild writing, hyperobjects, genetics and robotics how contemporary scientists, poets, technology industry leaders, and writers like Arnold Pacey, Timothy Morton, Neil Postman, Michael Pollan, Herman Daly and Sherry Turkle continue to grapple with the rapid transformation of our technological existence.

 MET EN 202: Introduction to Creative Writing